zhmocean/simple-gallery/README.md

 # simple-gallery
-A simple gallery is a single site for WordPress ngg-gallery pictures
+simple gallery is a single site for WordPress ngg-gallery pictures